-- -- Skip to Main Content

 • A will may be used to nominate a legal guardian to raise your minor children until age 18.

-• A properly executed will provides directions to the probate court and your personal representative regarding how to administer your estate and to whom your assets should be distributed.
+• A properly executed will provide directions to the probate court and your personal representative regarding how to administer your estate and to whom your assets should be distributed.

 It is important to understand how a will functions and the complexities of the probate process prior to determining the best estate plan for you and your family.
 Let the estate planning team at Gerkin & Decker help you properly protect what you've worked so hard to attain.